• Skip to primary navigation

 Not so easy to level chocolate chips, raisins, or nuts.

 I had a home economics teacher in junior high that drilled into our impressionable minds that every measuring cup had to be exactly level.
-She wanted precision in our recipes.
-She checked our measuring cups at eye level before she gave us the go-ahead to mix everything.

 She should have given us a kitchen scale.
 That would have helped us more than anything.

-rounded cup of chocolate chips
+Rounded cup of chocolate chips on the counter.

 • Rounded: A rounded cup is one that is full, but not leveled off.
 It will be slightly more than 1 cup in volume.
 So named because the ingredients are rounded at the top of the measuring cup.

-heaping cup of chocolate chips
+Heaping cup of chocolate chips on the counter.

 • Heaping: A heaping cup is one that is generously filled.
 A big scoop of chocolate chips with no leveling off.
 It is the maximum amount that will stay on top of the measuring cup.